North Spitsbergen - In Pursuit of the Bowhead Whale

 You touch down in Longyearbyen, the administrative center of Spitsbergen, the largest island of the Svalbard archipelago.
 Enjoy strolling around this former mining town, whose parish church and Svalbard Museum make for fascinating attractions.
 Though the countryside appears stark, more than a hundred species of plant have been recorded in it.
 In the early evening the ship sails out of Isfjorden, where you might spot the first minke whale of your voyage.

-Sailing to Raudfjorden, on the north coast of Spitsbergen, you take in an expansive fjord spilling with glaciers – and maybe even visited by ringed and bearded seals.
-The cliffs and shoreline of this fjord also support thriving seabird colonies, rich vegetation, and the possibility of polar bears.
+On the north coast of Spitsbergen, you can enjoy this expansive fjord spilling with glaciers – and maybe even visited by ringed and bearded seals.
+The cliffs and shoreline at Hamiltonbukta support thriving seabird colonies with Brünnich's guillemots, rich vegetation, and the possibility of polar bears.
+We will try to land at Alicehamna or Buchananhalvøya.

-Day 3: The massive Monaco Glacier
+Monaco Glacier

-Depending on the weather, you could sail into Liefdefjorden and cruise within sight of the 5-kilometer-long (3.1 miles) face of the precipitous Monaco Glacier.
-The waters in front of this glacier are a favorite feeding spot for thousands of kittiwakes, and the base of the ice is a popular polar bear hunting ground.
-If ice conditions prevent sailing here early in the season, an alternate route along the west coast of Spitsbergen can be implemented.
+Depending on the weather and sea ice, you could sail into Liefdefjorden, land at Texas Bar and cruise within sight of the 5-kilometer-long (3.1 miles) face of Monaco Glacier.
+The waters in front of this precipitous glacier are a favorite feeding spot for thousands of kittiwakes, and the base of the ice is a popular polar bear hunting ground.
+If ice conditions prevent us from sailing here early in the season, we can implement an alternate route along the west coast of Spitsbergen.

-While retracing your route west, keep watch for polar bears and elusive Greenland (bowhead) whales.
-About 40 nautical miles west of Spitsbergen, you sail the edge of the continental shelf.
-Here fin whales forage during the summer in the upwelling zones (where cold, nutrient-rich water wells up from below the sea’s surface) that run along the Spitsbergen banks.
-At the mouth of Kongsfjorden, you have a good chance of sighting minke whales.
+After our time on the ice, we will retrace our route west, keeping watch for polar bears, ringed seals, and elusive Greenland (bowhead) whales.
+This is also the habitat of ivory gulls.
+About 40 nautical miles (74 km) west of Spitsbergen, we will sail along the edge of the continental shelf.
+Here, fin whales forage during the summer in the upwelling zones (where cold, nutrient-rich water wells up from below the sea’s surface) that run along the Spitsbergen banks.
+At the mouth of Kongsfjorden, you will have a good chance of sighting minke whales.

-Day 8: There and back again
+Day 10: There and back again

 © Olga Lartceva